Ammar Campa-Najjar: 2018 congressional campaign

-Campaign controversies
+Campa-Najjar lost the 2018 election with 48.3% of the votes to Hunter's 51.7%.
 During the contest, the Hunter campaign ran an ad in which it claimed that Campa-Najjar had received support from the Council on American–Islamic Relations and the Muslim Brotherhood.
 PolitiFact found the claim to be false.
 In October 2018, Duncan L. Hunter, father of Duncan D. Hunter, attacked Campa-Najjar as a security risk.

-Campa-Najjar's 2018 candidacy attracted international attention due to allegations that his grandfather was involved with the Munich massacre.
+Campa-Najjar's candidacy attracted international attention due to allegations that his grandfather was involved with the Munich massacre.
 He acknowledged and denounced the alleged crimes of his grandfather, who died 16 years before he was born.
 Campa-Najjar's campaign received a notable degree of coverage following the indictment of his opponent for stealing campaign funds for personal use.
 Hunter's scandal gave his campaign a boost.
 Campa-Najjar did not blame bigotry for his defeat.